CesarBianchi/JellyfinEasyMetadataManager/docs/jemmdocs/docs/feat/librarymetadata.md

 Once a library is selected, the Library Metadata Sheet shows detailed information about that **library configuration and metadata settings**.
 This sheet is perfect for fine-tuning how your LIBRARY is presented and organized within Jellyfin.

 **Important to know:** This sheet does not display metadata details for **individual items within the library**.
-To view or edit metadata for specific media items — like movies, episodes, or albums—head over to the **Library Content** Grid.
+To view or edit metadata for specific media items — like *movies, episodes, or albums* - head over to the **Library Content** grid.
 That’s where you’ll find all the detailed information for each item, including titles, genres, cast, artwork, and more.

 ### Here you can view and edit for Library: ###
 - *Library Title*